BitDogLab/BitDogLab/README.md

 ## 💻 How to Program BitDogLab

 BitDogLab supports multiple programming environments, ranging from visual block-based tools for beginners to professional C/C++ development for advanced users.
-Below is a step-by-step guide to start programming your board easily using Blockly.
+Below is a step-by-step guide to easily program your board using Blockly.

 ### 🧩 Programming with Blockly (Visual Blocks)